 What do I need to do before going abroad with a motorhome?

-Check if you need a Visa for your destination(s).
+Check if you need a Visa for your destination(s) - here's a list of Brexit impacts on European destinations.

 Check that the motorhome has the necessary documentation and keep it in the van.